Tanzer 10.5

-The Tanzer 10.5 is a small recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig, a transom and skeg-hung rudder, wheel steering and a fixed fin keel or optionally a swing keel as the Tanzer 10 LK.
+The Tanzer 10 LK has a lifting ballasted keel, with a draft of 6.50 ft with the keel down and 2.08 ft with it up.
+The keel is hydraulically raised and its housing is located inside both the main cabin and the pilothouse.
+This version has a PHRF racing average handicap of 153 with a high of 153 and low of 156.
+The Tanzer 10.5 was also available with a shoal keel.

 The boat displaces 13000 lb and carries 5700 lb of ballast.

-The boat is powered by a Japanese-made Yanmar diesel engine of 30 hp.
-It has a pilothouse and inside steering.
-The pilothouse is access ed from the cockpit down a short ladder.
-The pilothouse has wrap-around windows and a helm position to starboard, with a chart table located outboard.
+It has a hull speed of 7.03 kn.

+The boat is powered by a 30 hp inboard Yanmar.

 Aft of the pilothouse is the head with a shower.
 Next to that is the galley, with a three-burner propane stove and oven.
 The main cabin is two steps down from the pilothouse and features a dinette table with seating for eight people.
 The table can be converted to a double berth.
 In the bow are two separate berths, with the starboard one above the port one.
 There are seven deck hatches and three opening ports for ventilation.
+There is a cabin aft of the relatively small cockpit, connected by a small passage to the main cabin.

+It has a masthead sloop rig.
 Sails include a self-tending jib, 110% and 150% genoas, as well as a poleless spinnaker of 1300 sqft intended only for cruising use.

-It has a hull speed of 7.03 kn.